ricardomm7/sample_manager/README.md

 1. Clone the repository to your local machine.
 2. Open the project in your preferred Java IDE.
 3. Run the `Main` class to launch the application.
-4. Follow the on-screen instructions to start cataloging and managing samples, or visit the user-manual.
+4. Follow the on-screen instructions to start cataloging and managing samples, or visit the [user manual](docs/manual.md).

 ## Bugs & Opinion
 If you encounter any bugs or issues with the program, please notify me.
 Your feedback is invaluable in improving Sample Manager.